MathildeJ/Fantasy_Bakes/README.md

 # Blog post draft

 We designed and created an example meant to explain how Surfly can be integrated into your own website and most importantly to show the different customisation possibilities it provides.
 If you are thinking about using Surfly or are a new user, you can follow this step by step example to understand how Surfly can be integrated and customised.
+The major steps and changes are illustrated by an image/gif and, for each modification, you can find the link to the corresponding commit.
 In particular, we decided to highlight the main features that we offer and show you how you can make Surfly as visible or invisible as you wish depending on your needs and preferences.

 #### Cake shop website

 We decided to build an example website to illustrate the changes that can be made and the variety of ways in which Surfly can be integrated into a website.
 We chose to design a website for a cake shop which makes personalized cakes and put emphasis on helping their clients and guiding them through their website.
 Here is a screenshot of the home page before we integrate Surfly:

 ![website](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s1.png)

-As you can [see](https://github.com/MathildeJ/Cake_shop_example/commits/master/4cbf4486ecc3e93a442a46488588698466891dbb), it is a standard website with different pages and possible actions.
+As you can see, it is a standard website with different pages and possible actions.
+The source code can be found [here](https://github.com/MathildeJ/Cake_shop_example/commit/4cbf4486ecc3e93a442a46488588698466891dbb).
 We would now like to add Surfly to this website so that we can use the co-browsing functionality it provides.

 #### Integrate Surfly

 First of all, we have to add Surfly to our website.
-This is easily achieve by logging in to your surfly.com account and navigating to the 'Settings' panel.
+This is easily achieved by logging in to your surfly.com account and navigating to the 'Settings' panel.
 In the 'Integration' tab, you can then find the snippet code that you need to copy and paste into the source code of your website.
 It should look something like the following:
 ```
 <script type="text/javascript">(function(){window['_surfly_settings']=window['_surfly_settings']||{